-Although I haven’t been able to sew for a few year now I have been dreaming of making a 1930s day dress.
-1930s formal dresses and gowns are easy to find but day wear is less common.
-If I want the most historically accurate dress I know I will need to get out the sewing machine, choose a pattern, fabric and notions and get to work!
-But before I do I need to do some homework.
+Although I haven’t been able to sew for a few year now, I have been dreaming of making a 1930s day dress.
+1930s formal dresses and gowns are easy to find, but day wear is less common.
+If I want the most historically accurate dress, I know I will need to get out the sewing machine, choose a pattern, find fabric and notions, and get to work!
+But before I do, I need to do some homework.

 - Study 1930s house and day dress styles to determine what look I want to make.
 Read these articles on 1930s house dresses and day or afternoon dress style.

 - Research fabric choices, colors, and prints.
 Read the guide to 1930s fashion fabric and color selection.

 The final step is the one that makes me the most nervous.
 Recreating a 1930s dress means choosing between a genuine vintage pattern (that usually lacks directions or multiple sizing), a vintage reproduction pattern (drafted from original patterns but with updated directions and multiple sizes) or using a modern pattern and modifying the design to look more 1930s.
 I usually choose the third option, but this time I want to do things right.
 Choosing a 1930s reproduction pattern is the best choice for my moderate sewing skills.